apache/openwhisk/docs/rest_api.md

 ]
 ```

-In this example the authentication was passed using the `-u` flag, you can pass this value also as part of the URL as `https://$AUTH@{BASE URL}`
+In this example the authentication was passed using the `-u` flag, you can pass this value also as part of the URL as `https://$AUTH@{APIHOST}`

 The OpenWhisk API supports request-response calls from web clients.
 OpenWhisk responds to `OPTIONS` requests with Cross-Origin Resource Sharing headers.
 Currently, all origins are allowed (that is, Access-Control-Allow-Origin is "`*`") and Access-Control-Allow-Headers yield Authorization and Content-Type.